10 Dictionaries

 </entry>

-In some dictionaries, homographs have separate entries; in such a case, as noted in section 9.1 Dictionary Body and Overall Structure, the two homographs may be treated as entries, optionally grouped in a superEntry:
+In some dictionaries, homographs have separate entries; in such a case, as noted in section 10.1 Dictionary Body and Overall Structure, the two homographs may be treated as entries, optionally grouped in an outer entry element:

 <entry n="1type="hom">